Cat No.: 31241 ★Download Datasheet★

 inactivates lysosomal cysteine proteinases.
 As a strongly cationic and low-molecular weight (13.4 kDa) protein, it is almost freely

 filtered across the glomerular membrane, and is mainly used as a biomarker of kidney function.
-A growing body o
+A growing body of evidence

 suggests that cystatin C is a more reliable biomarker of glomerular filtration rate than creatinine [1-3].
 In addition to kidney disease,